 2007...my first workshopI had so many requests to run workshops since the release of "Drawing from Line to Life" that I couldn't refuse.
 So I arranged my first workshop for June 2007, held in Sawley Village Hall, about three miles from the Fountains Abbey World Heritage site.
 It was a three-day workshop that took the attendees through the basics of negative drawing right through to a complex drawing of my own dog Buster in undergrowth (the illustration shown left is courtesy of Rob Bristow).
 As an added bonus over half the attendees were fellow members of my forum at the late ArtPapa.com - now replaced by TheDrawingForum.com run by myself and artist JD Hillberry.

-2011...my first Studio workshop... and DVDs to comeSomewhere within busy workshop schedule I determined to set up my own film recording studio to begin the production of instructional DVDs - and, as I write, I'm now sitting in my new studio!
+2011...my first Studio workshop... and Videos to comeSomewhere within my busy workshop schedule I determined to set up my own film recording studio to begin the production of instructional videos - and, as I write, I'm now sitting in my new studio!
 You can read about it and follow its building stages on my blog.
-I've been wanting to begin the production of Instructional DVDs for the past two or three years and now I can begin!
-To follow progress of the DVDs just sign up to the Books/DVDs mailing list below.
+I've been working to make the production of Instructional Videos a reality for the past two or three years, and now I can begin!
+To follow progress of the videos just sign up to the Books/Videos mailing list below.

 Visit the Gallery of Unpublished Works for a potted history of Mike's non-commercial work